 It can be a challenge to choose the best Orthodontist in Limerick.
 Shields Dental & Implant Clinic Limerick is certainly the centre of excellence for the diagnosis, prevention and treatment of malpositioned teeth.

-How Orla Assesses Patients
+How we Assess Patients

 Types of Braces Offered by Shields Dental Clinic Limerick